jondarrer/homebridge-plugin-waveshare-relay/README.md

 # homebridge-plugin-waveshare-relay

-Homebridge plugin exposing Waveshare Raspberry Pi Relay Board as a series of switches
+Homebridge plugin exposing Waveshare Raspberry Pi Relay Board as a series of switches.